Seren-Hughes/boops-and-snoots-rescue/README.md

 Key features include:

-- **Interactive Contact Links:** I’ve linked the made-up address to Google Maps, so when users click on it, it opens the location in a new tab.
+- **Interactive Contact Links:** I’ve linked the made-up address to Google Maps, so when users click on it, it opens Google Maps in a new tab or on mobile devices it opens the app if installed.
 The phone number is also linked, so clicking on it will open Skype (or whatever the default calling app is on the user's device), while the email address is linked to open the default email client, allowing users to easily contact the rescue.
 - **Social Media Links:** Custom icons for the rescue’s social media profiles are included, making it easy for users to stay connected for updates.
 - **Stylish Text Links:** For visual appeal, I added custom dashed dot links under the text, which is also part of the overall branding style.
 - **Hover Effects:** All links in the footer have a colour change hover effect, ensuring they are easily identifiable as interactive elements.